ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 ### Mapping fluorescence micro-optical sectioning tomography (fMOST) data

-__Overview.__  A framework for mapping fluorescence micro-optical sectioning tomography (fMOST) mouse brain images into the AllenCCFv3 was developed.
+__Overview.__  A framework for mapping fluorescence micro-optical sectioning tomography (fMOST) mouse brain images into the AllenCCFv3 was developed (see Figure \ref{fig:allenpipelines}(a)).
 An intensity- and shape-based average fMOST atlas serves as an intermediate registration target for mapping fMOST images from individual specimens into the AllenCCFv3.
-Preprocessing steps include 1) downsampling to match the
-$25 \mu m$ isotropic AllenCCVv3, acquisition-based stripe artefact removal, and inhomogeneity correction [@Tustison:2010ac].
+Preprocessing steps include downsampling to match the $25 \mu m$ isotropic AllenCCFv3, acquisition-based stripe artefact removal, and inhomogeneity correction [@Tustison:2010ac].
 Preprocessing also includes a single annotation-driven registration to establish a canonical mapping between the fMOST atlas and the AllenCCFv3.
 This step allows us to align expert determined landmarks to accurately map structures with large morphological differences between the modalities, which are difficult to address using standard approaches.
 Once this canonical mapping is established, standard intensity-based registration is used to align each new fMOST image to the fMOST specific atlas.
 This mapping is concatenated with the canonical fMOST atlas-to- AllenCCFv3 mapping to further map each individual brain into the latter without the need to generate additional landmarks.
 Transformations learned through this mapping can be applied to single neuron reconstructions from the fMOST images to evaluate neuronal distributions across different specimens into the AllenCCFv3 for the purpose of cell census analyses.